jschirrmacher/netvis/README.md

 - Click on nodes doesn't open and close them any more, instead, a menu is shown with buttons to show or hide the connections.
 - New functions `Network.openNode()` and `Network.closeNode`.

+## Contributing

+You are invited to fork this repository and contribute own enhancements, and I gladly accept pull requests.

+However, to get coding, you need to utilize a ES6 compiler to make the code runnable in a browser.
+The ES6 compiler transforms the files into "old" Javascript code and should place it in the `dist` folder.
+I use https://babeljs.io/ for that, you get it automatically, if you run `npm install`.
+WebStorm, my favourite IDE, has a file watcher, which calls babel every time I make changes to one of the .js files, so it is very convenient and I recommend that very much.

 ## History